 The aesthetics of aero helmets is a hot topic amongst road cyclists.
 In our opinion, they just do not look as good as non-aero helmets.
 Despite aesthetic issues, more and more cyclists are turning to aero helmets for a few free watts.
 Many aero helmets, like the POC Octal Aero have a very round, egg-like shape.
 The Ballista has a more elongated narrow profile, which we prefer.
 Like its name suggests, it looks like some sort of projectile or missile.

 The Ballista comes with a nice drawstring storage bag and an extra set of pads.
 As with most aero helmets, storing sunglasses on the helmet is not an option.
-It does not come with integrated eyewear like the Giro Air Attack Shield and the Bell Star Pro.
+It does not come with integrated eyewear like the Bell Star Pro.
 While integrated eyewear is a nice touch, we prefer sunglasses.
 The integrated shields lack adjustability, and depending on how the helmet fits your head, they may not offer clear visibility or air deflection for your eyes.

 Another perk of buying a Bontrager helmet is the Crash Replacement Guarantee.
 Bontrager will give you a free replacement if you are involved in a crash during the first year of ownership.

 When it comes to aero helmets, the Bontrager Ballista is definitely one of the better looking options.
 On this day we discovered that it is not nearly as warm as other aero helmets we tested.
 Thats a good thing.